- Dean of Students Home

 How can I have a hold lifted from my record?

 You will need to call the Dean of Students Office at (760) 750-4935.
 Generally, the hold means that you have either failed to respond to the disciplinary letter or you have failed to fulfill other obligations concerning a disciplinary case including mandated sanctions.
+The request to remove a hold may take at least 2-3 business days to be completed.

 What steps do I take to complete questions on applications or reference forms about disciplinary records?